 How Do You Calculate Premises Liability Settlements?

-Premises liability settlements should compensate you for any damages you suffered as a result of the property owner’s negligent maintenance of their property, including:
+Premises liability settlements should compensate you for any damages you suffered because of the property owner’s negligent maintenance of their property, including:

 You can offer evidence of these expenses by presenting your medical bills, testimony from your doctor, or photographic evidence of your injuries.